AlexPHorta/Buey/content/projects/index.md

 ======

 Get written numbers (and money quantities) from numbers.
 In Brazilian Portuguese.
 This one I would really love to have enabled in my work (I have to write large money quantities from time to time).

+Numex was written in Python.
+If you have any ideas for improving this package, drop me a line or open a PR.

 Usage
 ------